0xDBFB7/covidinator/documents/notes/Surrogate.md

 "We will now filter the solution to remove bacteria.
 Obtain a sterile 0.45 m filter, a syringe, and a sterile tube.
 Do not open the filter package yet." - neat, you can use a filter instead of a centrifuge.

 The most important test we have to run is how long exposure must continue for.
-If it's almost instantaneous, we can just

 "The medium used in phage plaque assays has a relatively low percentage of agar and therefore is called soft agar; it permits diffusion of phage to nearby uninfected cells but does not permit new phages to move to remote parts of the plate. "